nozerobit/parrot-config/README.md

 More info here: https://github.com/alacritty/alacritty/blob/master/INSTALL.md

-# Next Steps

-If you want to know how it works or if you want to configure the settings to your own liking, continue reading the next sections.

 ## Configuration Files Locations After Installation

 If you which to change some settings, here are the locations of the configuration files.